What is Endurance Riding?

 Best advice is to just enter a ride and see how you like it!
 You must be 8 years old and if under 13 have an adult (who can escort 2 children).

 How Do I Progress Further?

-Last year the Endurance Committee were presented with an opportunity to hold the Pony Club Endurance Championships at Euston Park alongside HH Sheik Mohammed Bin Rachid Al Maktoum UK Endurance Festival.
+The Endurance Committee were presented with an opportunity to hold the Pony Club Endurance Championships at Euston Park alongside HH Sheik Mohammed Bin Rachid Al Maktoum UK Endurance Festival.
 This provided Members with a once in a lifetime opportunity to be part of an International event where professional Endurance Riders from all over the world travelled to compete on some of the best Endurance Tracks in the UK.